BrianMitchL/brianm.me/about.md

 *A more formal résumé can be found on [GitHub](https://github.com/BrianMitchL/resume/raw/master/resume.pdf).*

-I am primarily focused in web development.
-I also have experience with Java and Python development and Linux system administration.
+I am primarily focused in web development, particularly on the UI side.
 I am fairly proficient in a Terminal and enjoy tinkering and configuring things.
 Additionally, I am an experienced lighting designer and programmer primarily on ETC EOS family consoles.

 Check out my Twitter bots! [@MorrisMNWeather](https://twitter.com/MorrisMNWeather) and [@WeatherByBrian](https://twitter.com/WeatherByBrian)